 See the latest prices for used BMW 3 Series models on our sister site Buyacar.

 The petrol Skoda Citigo is – like the mechanically identical SEAT Mii and Volkswagen up! – an inexpensive, small city car that feels more grown-up and spacious than its size (and price) would suggest.
 Keep an eye out for models with the GreenTech package, as this enables the Citigo to escape road tax whether you choose the 59 or 74bhp version of the 1.0-litre petrol engine, as long as they were first registered under the old system.

-The more powerful engine is a wise choice if you plan on venturing out of town with reasonable regularity, but these models are a little more expensive to buy.
-The five-door model also commands premium, but is worth it you're regularly carrying more than one passenger though.
+The more powerful engine is a wise choice if you plan on venturing out of town with reasonable regularity but these models are a little more expensive to buy.
+The five-door model also commands premium, but is worth it if you're regularly carrying more than one passenger.